 We accumulate misstatements identified during the audit that are other than clearly trivial.
 We set a level of triviality for individual errors identified (a reporting threshold) for reporting to the Audit Committee that is consistent with the level of triviality that we consider would not need to be accumulated because we expect that the accumulation of such amounts would not have a material effect on the financial statements.
-Based on our preliminary assessment of overall materiality, our proposed triviality threshold is £1.05m for the single entity accounts and £1.23m for the group accounts based on 3% of overall materiality.
-If you have any queries about this please do not hesitate to raise these with Mark Dalton.
+Based on our preliminary assessment of overall materiality, our proposed triviality threshold is £1,110k based on 3% of overall materiality.
+If you have any queries about this please do not hesitate to raise these with Karen Murray.